Associate the uppercase letter E and lowercase letter e with the short /e/ sound in words such as egg, explode, and

-The children will explore the room to find pictures of words that start with the /e/ sound as they practice saying the /e/ sound in words that begin with the letter E, such as excellent, explorer, and egg.
+The children will explore the room to find picture cards as they practice saying the /e/ sound in words such as excellent, explorer, and egg.

 Be excellent explorers

-- Help the children make binoculars by taping toilet paper rolls (or rolled half-sheets of paper) and attaching a string (you may choose to make the binoculars before the activity to save time).
+- Help the children make binoculars by taping toilet paper rolls (or rolled half-sheets of paper) and attaching a string.

 - Place the picture cards around the room .

 - While emphasizing the target sound, tell the children to use the pretend binoculars to explore the room for pictures of things that start with the letter E.

 - When a child finds a word or a picture beginning with E, have him or her say, “I found an ___.”

 - Tell the children to write the letter E on the picture and then place it in an envelope.

-- Repeat the activity using word cards, and have the children circle the letter E on the word cards.
-Provide help with reading the written words.
+- Repeat the activity using word cards, and have the children circle the letter E on the word cards (support as needed).

 The exploding envelope

 - Place uppercase E and lowercase e letter cards in an envelope.

-- Make the Es explode out of the envelope by turning it inside out, then show the children the empty envelope.
+- Make the Es explode out of the envelope by turning it upside down and shaking it quickly so the Es fall out.

 - Let the children examine the Es with a magnifying glass after they explode from the envelope.

 - Have the children gather up the letter cards and put them in the envelope while they say, ”I put an E in the envelope” or “Will the envelope with Es explode?”

 - Repeat the activity using picture and word cards beginning with the E sound (optional).